talwrii/inotify_httpd/README.md

 # Caveats
 * Content is served by a JavaScript wrapper, so may not interact very well with tools like curl.
-* URLs are not updated due to the `iframe` wrapper
+* The browser's URLs are not updated when following links, due to the `iframe` wrapper
 * Only tested with *Firefox*.
 * The actions that cause refresh could be a lot more targeted: changing an unrelated but watched file may result in a browser refresh.